Fede33/meg-tox21/README.md

 The project was developed for the **Reinforcement Learning course** and combines **graph neural networks** with **reinforcement learning** to generate molecular counterfactual explanations.

-More specifically, the pipeline first trains a graph-based toxicity predictor and then uses a reinforcement learning agent to search for structurally similar molecules whose predicted toxicity class is flipped.
+More specifically the pipeline first trains a graph-based toxicity predictor and then uses a reinforcement learning agent to search for structurally similar molecules whose predicted toxicity class is flipped.

 ---